 - If growing your tree in a container don’t water it too much in winter, let the compost dry out completely before adding more.

-Bay trees are easy to grow and maintain.
+Bay leaf plants are easy to grow and maintain.
 Their leaves have many uses in the kitchen and are incredibly versatile.
 With a little pruning and care your tree will last for years, giving you an attractive feature that adds a little extra to stews and soups.